Update: ‘Luxury One of One brand taking shape under Genesis’ section added.

-The Genesis GV60 will start reaching showrooms in the brand’s home market in the coming weeks.
-The new electric SUV will compete with the likes of the Tesla Model Y, Audi Q4 Sportback e-tron, and the upcoming Lexus LF-Z Electrified concept’s production version.
+The Genesis GV60, the first dedicated Genesis electric car, is now on sale in the U.S. The new electric SUV competes with the likes of Tesla Model Y, Audi Q4 Sportback e-tron, and the upcoming Lexus RZ, and here’s our comprehensive look at the product.

 At the front, the GV60 features the signature Two-Line Quad Lamps with jewel-pattern LEDs, a new Crest Grille that is wider and located at the bottom (instead of between the headlamps), a clamshell hood, and a new wing emblem that is nearly 80% slimmer and features the Guilloché pattern of luxury watches.

 The Genesis GV60 is an SUV-coupe, and the sides and the rear are reminiscent of the Genesis Mint Concept from the 2019 New York International Auto Show.
 The rising beltline and roofline take after the concept car.

 The vehicle’s roof steeply slopes into the rear, which is a coupe’s core design attribute.
 A chrome window trim drops down at the C-pillar to form an edgy ‘V’ shape behind the rear quarter glass.
 Genesis calls this portion the “Volt DLO.”
 Another sharp element on the sides is the camera-based virtual mirrors or digital mirrors.
 Seamless and minimal body surfacing without undercuts or character lines lends an understated appearance, in line with the silent yet highly capable zero-emissions powertrain.

 The flush door handles operate electrically, automatically popping out on approaching the car.
 The charging port is above the right wheel arch, and it has a semi-circular, dot-pattern LED indicator to show the charging status.
 19-, 20-, and 21-inch are the alloy wheel sizes available.